AAAEEEE/covid19-sounds-neurips/README.md

 ## Dataset

 As introduced in the paper, for full data access, a DTA needs to be signed.
 Subsets used for two evaluated tasks are also available on request.
+Meta data and statistics can refer to `data_statistics.ipynb`.

 Contact: covid-19-sounds@cl.cam.ac.uk